dougbthompson/WC/R/readme.txt

 -rw-rw-r-- 1 dougt dougt 2843 Sep 28 15:15 atn_all_status.sql
 -rw-rw-r-- 1 dougt dougt 1615 Sep 27 12:14 atn_all_summary.sql

+# the original wc implementation only supported these four operations,
+# the tables and refresh procedures still remain, but probably never
+# used again

 -rw-rw-r-- 1 dougt dougt 1236 Sep 22 10:30 refresh_all_deployment_profiles.sql
 -rw-rw-r-- 1 dougt dougt  908 Sep 22 10:30 refresh_all_deployments.sql
 -rw-rw-r-- 1 dougt dougt 1115 Sep 22 10:30 refresh_all_locations.sql
 -rw-rw-r-- 1 dougt dougt 3368 Sep 22 10:30 refresh_all_profiles.sql

+# the new wc refresh functions use dto transfer data from:
+# wc_zip_CSVFILE to atn_all_CSVFILE

 -rw-rw-r-- 1 dougt dougt 4325 Sep 28 16:57 refresh_atn_all_all.sql
 -rw-rw-r-- 1 dougt dougt 1879 Sep 28 10:24 refresh_atn_all_argos.sql